The Independent Age website provides a advice on their What Support for Carers page.

 Carers UK is a charity set up to help the millions of people who look after an older, disabled or seriously ill family member or friend.

-They provide lots of information on caring, and have also produced an information video for carers:-
+They provide lots of information on caring, and a YouTube channel with lots of useful advice

 Looking after someone with dementia

 The following websites all provide independent information and advice on caring for someone with dementia:

 The My Ageing Parent website put together ten top tips for looking after a relative with dementia.
 (This website is no longer live)

 The Social Care Institute for Excellence (SCIE) has produced a film which reminds us that although dementia causes the loss of some abilities, people's feelings remain intact.
 The people in this film talk about their emotions, and give a deeply moving and personal insight into an often overlooked aspect of the condition.